awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 ## How to Identify Abandoned Contacts<a name="abandoned-contact"></a>

-Abandoned refers to a contact that was disconnected by the customer while in queue \(they weren't connected to an agent\)\.
+An abandoned contact refers to a contact that was disconnected by the customer while in queue\.
+This means that they weren't connected to an agent\.

-The CTR for an abandoned contact will have a **Queue**, and an **Enqueue Timestamp** since it was enqueued\.
-It won’t have a **ConnectedToAgentTimestamp**, or any of the other fields that only populate once the contact has been connected to an agent\.
+The CTR for an abandoned contact has a **Queue**, and an **Enqueue Timestamp** because it was enqueued\.
+It won’t have a **ConnectedToAgentTimestamp**, or any of the other fields that populate only after the contact has been connected to an agent\.